timjogorman/RicherEventDescription/guidelines.md

 **Nepal**.

 - In the **house**, there are several **visitors**.

-Note that WHOLE/PART relationships are essentially *hierarchical}, in that they may theoretically have a whole chain of relationships (a hair is part of a dog, a dog is part of a pack, spatial relations, such as:
+Note that WHOLE/PART relationships are essentially *hierarchical*, in that they may theoretically have a whole chain of relationships (a hair is part of a dog, a dog is part of a pack, etc.) They are also used for spatial relations, such as:

 - We saw the **White house** while in **D.C.**.

-The difference between these two previous examples reveals a difficult boundary case that you will have to ponder -- what counts as compositionally part of a thing.
+The difference between these two previous examples reveals a difficult boundary case that you will have to ponder – what counts as compositionally part of a thing.
-This is particularly salient when the whole\textquotedbl{
-is a larger spatial entity such as a city, county or country.
-When in doubt, remember this compositionality\textquotedbl{
+This is particularly salient when the WHOLE is a larger spatial entity such as a city, county or country.
+When in doubt, remember this compositionality
-idea.
-If the removal of the potential part\textquotedbl{
-would have the potential of changing the nature of the whole, even a slight bit, then one might consider it compositional and use WHOLE/PART.
+idea: If the removal of the potential part would have the potential of changing the nature of the whole, even a slight bit, then one might consider it compositional and use WHOLE/PART.
 If, in contrast, the part is merely temporarily or arbitrarily located in the space of the other item, do not use WHOLE/PART.

 :bangbang: *Note that while IDENT, SET/MEMBER and BRIDGING will also be used to mark EVENTS, WHOLE/PART is only for ENTITIES.
-Relationship that you are tempted to mark as WHOLE/PART should probably be CONTAINS-SUBEVENT or SET/MEMBER instead.*
+Relationships between EVENTs that you are tempted to mark as WHOLE/PART should probably be CONTAINS-SUBEVENT or SET/MEMBER instead.*